Treaty of Taipei: Political status of Taiwan with respect to the ROC

 According to United Nations Treaty Series Volume 138, the Japanese plenipotentiary, Isao Kawada, acknowledged "The present Treaty (Treaty of Peace) shall, in respect of the Republic of China, be applicable to all the territories which are now, or which may hereafter be, under the control of its Government," which included Taiwan (Formosa), Penghu (the Pescadores) through the Exchange of Notes No. 1.
-Regarding the effect of the Exchange of Notes No. 1, in 1964, Japanese Minister for Foreign Affairs Masayoshi Ōhira explained in the House of Councillors: "This note of exchange has nothing to do with the Republic of China's territorial sovereignty… The effect of this provision is under the prerequisite of the Republic of China's actual administration over these territories and clearly does not mean its Government has the territorial sovereignty over these territories.
+Regarding the effect of the Exchange of Notes No. 1, in 1964, Japanese Minister for Foreign Affairs Masayoshi Ōhira explained in the House of Councillors: "This note of exchange has nothing to do with the Republic of China's territorial sovereignty...
+The effect of this provision is under the prerequisite of the Republic of China's actual administration over these territories and clearly does not mean its Government has the territorial sovereignty over these territories.
 We used the word "control" to make such a connotation obvious."

 Later Japanese perspectives

-On Sept.
-29, 1972, Japan and the People's Republic of China established formal diplomatic relations via the Japan–China Joint Communiqué.
+On Aug.
+12, 1978, Japan and the People's Republic of China (PRC) signed a formal treaty of diplomatic relation, the Treaty of Peace and Friendship between Japan and China, at Beijing.
 In 1980, while adjudicating a case concerning nationality, the Tokyo High Court wrote in its opinion that the treaty should lose its significance and should end as a result of the joint Communiqué.

-Japanese lawyers have also argued that the Treaty of Taipei and the subsequent Sino-Japan Joint Communiqué waived the rights of Chinese nationals to seek war compensation from the Japanese government or corporations based in Japan.
+Japanese lawyers have also argued that the Treaty of Taipei, Japan–China Joint Communiqué in 1972, and the subsequent treaty between Japan and China waived the rights of Chinese nationals to seek war compensation from the Japanese government or corporations based in Japan.
 Nearly all such lawsuits have failed, despite support for the victims from some quarters of the Japanese society.
 Meanwhile, Beijing stated in 1995 that the joint communiqué waived reparations claims from the Chinese government only, but not from private citizens.
 It may face increased pressure to back private reparations demands as a stand against perceived Japanese nationalism, historical revisionism, and challenge of Chinese sovereignty over Taiwan.